umbraco/rfcs/docs/0000-rfc-styleguide.md

 The Github repo could have (currently in development) a health check on every commit to be sure that commit adheres to the rules.

-Next to the tooling, the documentation curator team is able to follow the guides.
-They currently have no written notes on what should be accepted or rejected from the PR's.
+In addition to automated tooling, the documentation curator team will use the style guide when reviewing documentation additions.

 #### Suggested Vale rules